 For example, if the mother earns $5,000.00 per month and the father earns $7,500.00 per month, then the presumptive amount of child support for the parties’ two children would be $2,035.00 per month.
 This amount would be pro-rated between the parties based upon their respective incomes.
 Since the father earns 60% of the parties’ total monthly income, he would pay 60% of $2,035.00 (or $1,221.00) to the mother, if she has custody of both children.
 However, if the father has custody of both children, then the mother would pay child support to him in the amount of $814.00 (or 40% of $2,035.00) since she earns 40% of the parties’ total monthly income.

-In addition, as with the previous child support guidelines, the new guidelines allow for deviations to the presumptive amount of child support to be awarded, based upon the unique facts in each case.
-Some specific types of deviations from the presumptive child support award that the court may consider in adjusting child support are as follows, to wit:
+The guidelines also apportion, between the parents, certain expenses such as health insurance, non-covered medical expenses, and work-related childcare costs.
+In addition, the guidelines allow for deviations to the presumptive amount of child support to be awarded, based upon the unique facts in each case.
+Some specific types of deviations from the presumptive child support award that the court may consider in adjusting child support are as follows:

 - High income: Parents are considered to earn high income, if their combined gross income exceeds $30,000 per month;

 - Low income: A parent is considered to earn a low income if he/she earns at, or less than, $1,850 per month;

 - Other health-related insurance: This would include vision or dental insurance being provided by one of the parents;

 - Life insurance: If one or both of the parents have life insurance for the benefit of the children, then this cost can be considered;